timescale/docs.timescale.com-content/using-timescaledb/limitations.md

   hypertable must be present on the access node and all data nodes.
 This applies also to referenced values.
 - Parallel-aware scans and appends are not supported.
+- A consistent restore point for backup/restore across nodes is not natively provided; care must be taken when restoring individual backups to access and data nodes.

 Note that these limitations concern usage from the access node.
 Some currently unsupported features (like background scheduling and continuous aggregates) might still work on individual data nodes, but